 - Calculate bias as difference between average value of measurement and known Instrument.

-- Linearity and Uniformity studies shall be conducted for measurement systems used to measure different spans of measurement.
+- Linearity and Uniformity studies can conduct for measurement systems are in use, to measure different spans of measurement.

 - Select different Instruments over span of measurement of system.

 - Take minimum 10 readings of each reference.